INAMORI FELLOWSHIP PROGRAM

 Each Inamori Fellow will receive $5,000 for a 12-month period.
 There are no duties associated with receiving a Fellowship, but Fellows will submit a brief summary of their activities at the end of the award period.
 Fellows may apply for successive annual awards through open competition.
 Recipients will be named “Inamori Fellows” at SDSU.

-SDSU degree-seeking graduate students may compete for an Inamori Fellowship.
-Applicants must have at least two semesters remaining in their program (i.e. Fall 2011 applicants graduating May 2012 or later are eligible).
+Any degree-seeking SDSU graduate student whose adviser is an SDSU faculty member may compete for an Inamori Fellowship.
+Applicants must have at least two semesters remaining in their program (i.e. Fall 2013 applicants graduating May 2014 or later are eligible).

 CRITERIA FOR REVIEW